 Neil advises general secretaries and senior national officials on institutional trade union law.
-This includes advising on industrial action, recognition matters, rule book issues, elections, the transfer of engagements and trade union governance as well as collective labour law more generally.
+This includes advising on industrial action, recognition matters, rule book issues, elections, the transfer of engagements and trade union governance.

 He has represented trade unions and their members in litigation at employment tribunals, the Central Arbitration Committee, the High Court, the Court of Appeal and the European Court of Human Rights.